-- 5.1 The role of Councillors in Crawley is varied, it is much more than attending Committee meetings.
+5.1 The role of Councillors in Crawley is varied, it is much more than attending Committee meetings.
 It is for each Councillor to decide how to organise their work.
 Councillors not only have responsibilities to the Council but to their respective wards.
-A significant portion of their time, and a very important part of their role, is spent representing and engaging with members of the public in their respective wards.
-This involves engaging with local communities, representing their views, responding to casework from constituents thereby maintaining a link between the users and providers of Council and other public services.
-There is liaison with other tiers of Local Government, actively addressing local issues and concerns, supporting local community events together with involvement in community meetings.
-Effective representation ensures that local people have a voice and can influence decisions that are made that affect them or in their area. - There is no hard and fast way in which Councillors engage with their constituents.
+A significant portion of their time, and a very important part of

+- There is no hard and fast way in which Councillors engage with their constituents.
 The amount of work currently depends on the degree of visibility that each Councillor chooses to have.
 The most common ways of engagement appear to be by email, in person, telephone, through social media and holding meetings or surgeries.
 There are a number of neighbourhood Forums/Community Groups across Crawley which Councillors often regularly attend. - 5.3 The Forums/Community groups provide a key link between the Councillors and local residents that meet on a regular basis to discuss issues that affect them.
 All Councillors are issued with either a tablet/netbook, smartphone or computer post-election together with CBC email addresses and it is through these that the majority of communication with constituents is carried out.
 The process for dealing with casework varies, some Councillors will have the experience, skills and knowledge to resolve constituents' issues whereas others will refer issues directly to officers.
 Councillors receive support from officers and other Councillor colleagues and their political Group in carrying out their duties in relation to their casework and representational role including liaison with the Senior Management Team and close links with the Democratic Services Team, as well as links to key information contained in documents such as the Constitution and information that is held on the Council's web. - 5.4 The role of Councillors within the community has changed over time.
 The public can now more readily find the answers to some of their queries on the internet, however they will still engage with their local Councillor on more general local issues where there is a need for liaison or in relation to community events.
 The increased use of emails and social media has resulted in the public expecting their Councillor to be instantly contactable.
 In 2015/2016, as part of the work on Members' allowances, Councillors were invited to complete a survey of the time spent on Council activities in an average week.

-50% of Councillors completed that survey, a short summary of the results are set out below:-
+50% of Councillors completed that survey, a short summary of the results is set out below:-

 Activity Hours Average

 Work with constituents 4.15

 Representing community interests 2.4

 Work with outside bodies 2.0

 Attending meetings both formal and informal 5.3

 Preparing for meetings 3.15

 Background reading 2.3

-Liaising with officers 1.4

-Party political work (directly related to the role of a Councillor) 2.45
+Liaising with officers 1.4 Party political work (directly related to the role of a Councillor) 2.45 Tany penalan norm (amount rolling to the roll of a counterment)